Turkish lira jumps as central bank chief says rate cuts long way off

 “We have definitely seen some (investment) flows going back into Turkey in the weekly data and reserves are going up, so we are turning to a more positive scenario.”

+Foreigners now own $7.7 billion in Turkish local currency bonds, the highest amount since June, and $28.9 billion in Turkish equities.
+To put it into perspective, however, the total amount of $36.5 billion compares to $140 billion in mid 2013.

+This week, Deutsche has also upped where it thinks the lira could rise to 7 per dollar.

-Reporting by Tuvan Gumrukcu and Ali Kucukgocmen in Istanbul and Karin Strohecker and Marc Jones in London; Editing by Jonathan Spicer and Kevin Liffey
+Reporting by Tuvan Gumrukcu and Ali Kucukgocmen in Istanbul and Marc Jones and Karin Strohecker in London; editing by Jonathan Spicer, Kevin Liffey, Larry King

 Our Standards: The Thomson Reuters Trust Principles.